KevinMackenzie/OpenCircuitsStatus/designs/DesignDoc.md

 For the document, a immediately consistent model is not required.
 Documents are never edited and only the newest available version is usually fetched.
 The size of the document contents is not bounded and may be multi-part.
 There will be multiple documents with the same circuit ID, so the Key for the document is not the same as the circuit id.

 For the log, immediate consistency is also not required.
 Entries are added rapidly and removed periodically.
-Entries are never editted.
+Entries are never edited.

 For both of these use-cases, the "GCP Firstore in Datastore mode" with eventual consistency is a good candidate.
 The caveat is that the document can be large and entries are limited to 1MB on GCP.
 This means the document contents need to be multi-part.